MarvinFernie/polling/README.md

 - Core functionality including poll creation, voting, and upvoting is working perfectly
 - Mobile responsiveness has been implemented, ensuring a seamless experience on all devices
 - Enhanced UI with a modern dark theme and teal/mint accents provides a delightful user experience
+- Dark/light theme toggle with localStorage persistence for user preferences
 - localStorage is used for data persistence instead of Firebase due to compatibility issues with Next.js 14

 The deployment pipeline to https://social-poll-app.fly.dev/ has been configured with Fly.io.
 The deployment configuration has been updated with proper environment variables and improved Docker setup to ensure the full application can be deployed successfully.
 The complete application works perfectly in the local development environment.